-The Supervisory Board possesses the fullest powers for the administration of the institute and is its highest decisionmaking body.
+The Supervisory Board possesses the fullest powers for the administration of the institute and is its highest decision-making body.
 The decisions made by this body relating to risk management and supervision are based on a comprehensive analysis of any element that may influence said risks and, therefore, they also take into account significant elements connected with risk considerations regarding other subsidiaries that constitute the Institut Català de Finances Group, always respecting the organic structure and decision-making processes of the subsidiary in question.
 Moreover, the Supervisory Board is responsible for approving policies on risk.

 The ICF Group has specific commissions and committees for risk management which put in place general policies, approve operations and manage the Group's risks.
 These commissions and committees are:

-- Executive Committee: Decides on credit risk investment proposals, in accordance with the powers expressly delegated by the Supervisory Board. - Joint Audit and Control Committee: Responsible for defining the Institute's tolerance to general risks, it ensures that the risk profile remains within the objectives set and keeps the Supervisory Board informed of the measures adopted to correct any variance that may occur.
-Moreover, the Joint Audit and Control Committee ensures the validity and implementation of the processes to identify, measure and control financial risk, credit risk and structural risks in the balance sheet to which the ICF Group is exposed, in accordance with the three lines of defence model. - Global Risk Management Committee: This committee is responsible for all action concerning the supervision of all the risks affecting the ICF Group and evaluates the suitability of the target risk profile. - Assets and Liabilities Committee: Responsible for supervising the structural risks of interest rates and liquidity and defining procedures for mediation and control.
+• Executive Committee: Decides on credit risk investment proposals, in accordance with the powers expressly delegated by the Supervisory Board.

+- Joint Audit and Control Committee: Responsible for defining the Institute's tolerance to general risks, it ensures that the risk profile remains within the objectives set and keeps the Supervisory Board informed of the measures adopted to correct any variance that may occur. - Moreover, the Joint Audit and Control Committee ensures the validity and implementation of the processes to identify, measure and control financial risk, credit risk and structural risks in the balance sheet to which the ICF Group is exposed, in accordance with the three lines of defence model.
+This committee is further responsible for internal and external audit planning and monitoring and for monitoring compliance and internal control. - Global Risk Management Committee: This committee is responsible for all actions concerning oversight of the monitoring and control of all the risks affecting the ICF Group and evaluates the suitability of the target risk profile. - Assets and Liabilities Committee: Responsible for overseeing the structural risks of interest rates and liquidity and defining procedures for their monitoring and control.
 It also checks that investment and financing strategies are optimal and consistent with the profitability and risk levels which the institute is prepared to bear.